Sow Good Seeds. What Kind Are You Sowing?

 • Why is that?
 It’s because of the biblical principle that says you will reap what you sow:

 - • “Whatsoever a man soweth, that shall he also reap” (Galatians 6:7, KJV).
 The NIV says, "A man reaps what he sows."
 The content of the seed sown determines the nature of the final crop.
 This principle always works.

 • “Remember this: Whoever sows sparingly will also reap sparingly, and whoever sows generously will also reap generously” (2 Corinthians 9:6).

 Matthew 13:37-38 ...“The one who sowed the good seed is the Son of Man.
 The field is the world, and the good seed stands for the sons of the kingdom....”

 - •• One major fulfillment of spiritual seed planting is Jesus sowing His people into this world.

 - • They are “sons of the kingdom.”

 • They are being sown into the world-field as Jesus determines their destination.

 - •• I was an on-staff minister for many years at Abbott Loop Christian Center in Anchorage, Alaska.
 Our church was deeply involved in scattering people as the Lord’s “good seed”.
 Over the years our church sent out 1,300 men, women, and children on 80 church-planting teams.
 Over the ensuing years, those original 1,300 “scattered seeds” had multiplied to over 10,000 believers in the churches that were planted.

 - • How were those results achieved?
 By following biblical seed-planting principles:

 • “There is that scattereth, and yet increaseth” (Proverbs 11:24, KJV).
-When seed is scattered, when it is planted, it brings increase.
+When good-quality seed is scattered, when it is planted, it brings increase.

 • “The field is the world, and the good seed stands for the sons of the kingdom” (Matthew 13:38).
 Jesus plants His people throughout the world as a “light-and-salt” presence and witness.